Blendify/blender-manual/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    shifts the plane that is found by averaging the faces above or below.
 Trim
    Ability to limit the distance that planar brushes act.
-   If trim is enabled then vertexes further away from the offset plane than the trim distance are ignored when sculpting.
+   If trim is enabled vertices that are further away from the offset plane than the trim distance are ignored during sculpting.
 Front Faces Only
    When enabled, the brush only affects vertices that are facing the viewer.
 2D Falloff